Website form reporting and submission analytics for agencies

 Friday 5:30pm — Developer sees the alert, identifies the CF7 conflict, and deploys a fix.
 Total lead loss: approximately 2 hours’ worth, not 4 days’.

 Monday morning — Client call goes normally.
 The monthly digest shows: “Form issue detected Friday 4:12pm, resolved Friday 5:30pm.
-187 form submissions for the month.
+187 form submissions for the month — 58 sales inquiries, 87 general, 29 support, 13 partnership.
 Uptime 99.97%.”
 The retainer is safe.

 Every agency tool ignores this problem

 AgencyAnalytics reports traffic.
 ManageWP reports plugin health.
 MainWP reports update status.
 WP Umbrella reports backups and uptime.
-None of them monitor whether form submissions are actually completing.
+None of them monitor whether form submissions are actually completing — and none of them report on what visitors are selecting in form fields.

-Burrow makes form health a first-class operational signal.
+Burrow makes form health and form analytics a first-class operational signal.
 Not a footnote.
 Not a “future roadmap item.”
-The first thing you see when a client’s forms go silent.

 Frequently asked questions